lindajzhao/fast_tracker/README.md

 - On macOS...
   - `brew tap mongodb/brew`
   - `brew install mongodb-community@4.0`
-  - (optional) `mkdir <new database directory>`
-  - Update package.json `serve` script to point to database location.

 ## Running the Project
-- In one console window, `yarn serve` to "spin up" database.
+- In one terminal window, `yarn serve` to initialise and "spin up" database.
-- In another console window, `yarn start` to run server script.
+- In a separate terminal window, `yarn start` to run server script.

 ## Testing the Project
 Project must be running prior to testing.